|

 porch.
 It has been judged one of the most beautiful perpendicular churches

 in England.
-Crickley Hill
+Corinium Museum

 The West slopes of the